 The airline can maximize its profits by charging each consumer a different price.
 By charging the BizC \$100 and the NBC \$70, the airline would realize a profit of \$70 (100+70-50-50).
 Price discrimination, however, is often infeasible.
 Even if the airline could distinguish between the two types of consumers (a daunting task in and of itself), arbitrage would still frustrate any attempt to price discriminate.
 The NBC who is offered the cheaper price (\$70) could purchase the ticket at a discounted price and then resell it to the high-value consumer (the BizC in our example) below the monopolist's price (\$100).
-Moreover, the high-value consumer.
+Moreover, the high-value consumer could easily disguise herself as a low-value consumer.
 When asked whether she is purchasing a ticket for business, she could simply say: "No."